 Ultimately, it looked as though I probably wouldn’t have time to prepare to race steeplechase this season, meaning the 2020 Olympics would be out for me.
 This was one of the hardest decisions I ever had to make and being out after surgery for a second time hit me hard.

-My second surgery was on February 10, just before the Covid-19 hit hard, so I was very lucky to be able to have the screw removed and start my rehab with my physio Dave Minion, using the Alter-G and getting some runs in at 50-70% body weight to set me up well for my return to running on land.
-I made sure I supplemented with Revive Active Joint Complex because the bone needed all the support it could get to heal.
-I also took Vitamin D and ate very well.
+My second surgery was on February 10, so I was very lucky to be able to have the screw removed and start my rehab with my physio Dave Minion, using the Alter-G and getting some runs in at 50-70% body weight to set me up well for my return to running on land.
+Again making sure I ate a balanced and varied diet, I supplemented with Revive Active Joint Complex to support my bones, cartilage and connective tissue.

 Six weeks on, the surgeon is delighted with how well the bone has healed and I am back doing some easy runs.
 I have now built up to six miles on land with zero pain in my fifth metatarsal and the big toe pain is easing too.